-I was born in 1953 in Oklahoma, and raised in Portales NM.
+I was born in 1953 in Woodward, OK and raised in Portales NM.
 I attended Brooks Institute in Santa Barbara CA in the mid-70s, studying photography.
 Between 1977 and 1982 I worked as a freelance photographer in San Francisco, Dallas, Albuquerque and Santa Fe where I married my wife Holly and gained a family, two little girls I adored.

 In 1983 we (and our cat) moved to NYC, settling into a fifth-floor walkup in the West Village.
 I worked as an advertising photographer for several well-known luxury-oriented firms.
 From 1985-90 I set up the top-floor advertising/catalog photography studio at Tiffany & Co.’s flagship Fifth Avenue building, and worked as Senior Photographer for five years.

-At any rate, we arose in the blink of a planetary eye and will be gone in the same.
+We arose in the blink of a planetary eye and will be gone in the same.
 The geologic clock will roll and it will be as if we were never here.
 Almost.

 Call for an appointment, come by the studio and check out my work.